 Frank cautioned at the end of his directive: “Check that all Jewish stars have been removed from all clothing before transfer.
 Carefully check whether all hidden and sewn-in valuables have been removed from all articles to be transferred.”

-The final report dated January 5, 1944, from Odilo Globocnik, the head of Operation Reinhard, to Heinrich Himmler, summarized in detail the total value of the money and goods stolen from the Jews in the General Government, including the camps of Treblinka, Sobibor, Belzec, Majdanek and Auschwitz-Birkenau.
+Another report, dated January 5, 1944, came from Odilo Globocnik, head of Operation Reinhard.
+His report, sent to Heinrich Himmler, summarized the total value of the money and goods stolen from the Jews in the General Government (occupied Poland), including the camps of Treblinka, Sobibor, Belzec, Majdanek, and Auschwitz-Birkenau.
 The total value of the goods in German Marks was 178,745,960.59.

-Oskar Strawczynski, who worked in the reception area of Treblinka, explains:
+For instance, Oskar Strawczynski, who worked in the reception area of Treblinka, recalled:

 We loaded the empty boxcars with all of the sorted items that had been collected in the barracks and warehouses [. . .]
 Boxcar after boxcar was filled with clothes, shoes and other useable items that Jews had brought with them to Sobibor.
 Everything was sorted and packed, toilet soap separate from laundry soap, men’s socks separate from women’s stockings, dolls separate from other toys.
 Even the rags were packed in large packages.
 Gold, silver and other valuables were packed in suitcases and special boxes, locked and loaded onto a special boxcar.
 Although we ran while we worked, without resting for a moment, the work took all day, until evening.

-Samuel Rajzman, a survivor of Treblinka, kept records that showed that 248 railway cars of clothing, 100 boxcars of shoes, 22 boxcars of material, 260 boxcars of bedding, 450 cars of various articles and household goods, and hundreds more cars with various rags left the camp.
-In all Rajzman estimated the number of boxcars at about 1,500.
+Samuel Rajzman, a survivor of Treblinka, kept records of the railway cars that left the camp: 248 railway cars of clothing, 100 boxcars of shoes, 22 boxcars of material, 260 boxcars of bedding, 450 cars of various articles and household goods, and hundreds more cars with various rags.
+In all, Rajzman estimated the number of boxcars at about 1,500.

 From May or June 1942, in this clothing camp of Lublin, furs and coats of Jews who were in the extermination camps of Belzec, Treblinka, and Sobibor were disinfected and sent to Germany.
 These articles were brought by freight trains, unloaded by the ‘Ukrainian’ auxiliaries and later by the working Jews, disinfected, and loaded again in the freight cars [. . .]
 I once saw on the freight cars the names of the train stations: Berlin, Glogau, Breslau, and Hirscherg

-What the Holocaust deniers say about the source of the clothing, shoes, and personal possessions listed in the documents.
+What do Holocaust deniers say about the goods listed in the documents above?

-In fact, the workshops in Lublin were under the authority of the Waffen-SS until March 1943 after which they were formally transferred to Odilo Globocnik, the head of Operation Reinhard.
-Thus in September 1942 the clothing and goods stolen from the murdered Jews in all three camps would have been handled by the Waffen-SS.
-There is not one shred of evidence that these boxcars were filled with German uniforms and an overwhelming amount of persuasive evidence, including German documents, that they were filled with goods stolen from the Jews murdered in Treblinka up to that date.
+Mattogno, in fact, misunderstands or misrepresents the inner-workings of the workshops in Lublin.
+These workshops were actually under the authority of the Waffen-SS until March 1943.
+After this date, they were formally transferred to Odilo Globocnik, the head of Operation Reinhard.
+Thus, in September 1942, the clothing and goods stolen from murdered Jews would have been handled by the Waffen-SS.
+There is also no shred of evidence that these boxcars were filled with German uniforms.
+There is an overwhelming amount of persuasive evidence, including German documents, showing that these boxcars were filled with goods stolen from murdered Jews.

-Mattogno dismisses Oswald Pohl’s report of February 6, 1943, by claiming vaguely that they came from “various camps.”
-Oswald Pohl was in charge of the overall program of economic plunder of the Jews of the General Government including from the three death camps of Operation Reinhard, Auschwitz-Birkenau, Majdanek in Lublin, and from the Jews who had been driven into the ghettos.
-In his report Pohl noted specifically that the materials came from the camps of Operation Reinhard as well as Auschwitz-Birkenau.
-However, it is likely that most of the textiles came from the Operation Reinhard camps because Auschwitz-Birkenau was just starting its intensive phase of industrial mass murder.
-Further, in an affidavit Pohl gave after the war, he testified that that there was no doubt that the clothing had belonged to Jews who had been “exterminated.”
+Regarding Oswald Pohl’s report of February 6, 1943, Mattogno dismisses this evidence by claiming that Pohl was referring to goods taken from “various camps,” rather than the specific Operation Reinhard death camps and other extermination camps.
+Contrary to Mattogno’s dismissal of this report, Pohl was in charge of plundering Jewish goods from all locations in the General Government, including the camps and the ghettos.
+This especially includes the plunder taken from a number of infamous camps, such as the three Operation Reinhard camps, Auschwitz-Birkenau, and Majdanek in Lublin.
+In his report, Pohl noted specifically that the materials came from the camps of Operation Reinhard as well as Auschwitz-Birkenau.
+Since Auschwitz-Birkenau was just starting its most intensive phase of industrialized mass murder, it is highly likely that most of the textiles came from the Operation Reinhard camps, which had been operating at full steam for some time.
+Further, in an affidavit provided after WWII, Pohl testified that there was no doubt that the clothing had belonged to Jews who had been “exterminated.”

-The documents and eyewitness statements converge on several aspects of the plunder of Jewish property, including clothing and gold teeth.
-In and of themselves, these pieces of evidence do not conclusively prove homicidal gassings at the Operation Reinhard camps.
-However, neither do they support the deniers’ claim that the material in the boxcars was German army uniforms.
-Instead, eyewitnesses and documents point overwhelming to the fact that at least 1,000 boxcars filled with the clothing and wealth of some 1,400,000 murdered Jews was shipped out of the three camps of Operation Reinhard.
-The clothing was refurbished for use by Germans and the valuables were shipped to the Reichsbank in Berlin for deposit.
+Nazi documents and eyewitness testimony both claim the rampant plunder of Jewish property.
+In and of itself, this evidence does not conclusively prove homicidal gassings at the Operation Reinhard camps.
+On the other hand, Holocaust deniers have no basis for claiming that the material in the boxcars was simply German army uniforms.
+Eyewitnesses and documents point overwhelmingly to the fact that at least 1,000 boxcars filled with the clothing and wealth of some 1,400,000 murdered Jews were shipped out of the Operation Reinhard camps.
+The clothing was refurbished for use by Germans and the valuables were shipped to the Reichsbank in Berlin.